jvansteirteghem/oboco/README.md

 ### can I create a frontend for oboco?

 yes, oboco deploys the first "*.war" file in the web directory.

+### can I deploy oboco in the cloud?

+yes.

+- [oboco-backend](https://gitlab.com/jeeto/oboco-backend) is the backend of oboco (quarkus, quarkus-native).
+- [oboco-backend for heroku](https://gitlab.com/jeeto/oboco-backend-heroku) is the backend of oboco for heroku (quarkus-native).
+- [oboco-frontend](https://gitlab.com/jeeto/oboco-frontend) is the frontend of oboco (angular).
+- [oboco-frontend for heroku](https://gitlab.com/jeeto/oboco-frontend-heroku) is the frontend of oboco for heroku (angular).

 ## license